adamsilver/fdpb/02-a-checkout-flow.md

 ### Indicating Progress

-Progress bars or indicators are often used within checkout because — at least in theory — they give users an idea of where they are and how long's left.
+Progress bars or indicators are often used within checkout because—at least in theory—they give users an idea of where they are and how long's left.
 Despite the sound reasoning, there isn't much evidence to show that progress bars are all that useful.

 ![Progress bar](./images/02/progress-bar.png)